NaosFabrik/NaosFabrik.github.io/_posts/2016-06-29-concept-prototype.md

 image: ""
 ---

 These are selected three concept protopyping works based on my interests for Psychology, Museum Studies, and Behavioral Economics.

+* "Intersection of Lights"

+Concept for the dream guest room

-* Syne Studio
+* "Syne Studio"

 Synesthesia Drawing Experimental System with Arduino and Processing (micro-computer and Java-based programing tool)

-* MOMC -My Own Museum Collections-
+* "MOMC -My Own Museum Collections-"

+Issue:

 Fine Prize from The Organization of Advertising Creation Japan, 4th Student Idea Contest to Make the Society Better

+*

-* Nudge Object Design
+Nudge Object Design

-Problem Solving: How make people willingly to discharge static electricity before entering the building
+Issue: How make people willingly to discharge static electricity before entering the building